foxanna/flutter_theme_workshop/workshop/07_conclusion/instructions.md

 # Well done!

-In this workshop we talked about:
+In this workshop you learned about:

 * Styling with `Theme` and `MaterialApp` widgets
 * Ways to create and customize `ThemeData` object